 Car loans can sometimes be too costly for the average person to afford.
 On the other hand, the value of a new car reduces faster than the loan can be paid off.
 After a year, the value of the car can be as little as half the outstanding balance, or even much lower, which means that refinancing is not an option.
 In fact, some people often choose to surrender their vehicles without bankruptcy and work on settling the deficiency balance.
 Another option is to sell the car at the highest price possible, pay the loan partially and continue making monthly payments to settle the difference.
 If the deficiency balance is too great for the borrower to pay comfortably, declaring bankruptcy may be the only option.

 When filing for bankruptcy to have your personal loans and credit card debt settled, you can take advantage of the opportunity to get rid of your costly car loan.
+If you are going through a divorce, you will also likely need to hire a good Rancho Cucomonga divorce lawyer.
+A good family lawyer can help sort out the details.
 All you need to do is indicate on the Statement of Intention that you do not wish to retain the car.
 While you will obviously lose the car, you will not be required to pay the deficiency balance since it’s covered under Bankruptcy Law.

 It is important to note that when you file for bankruptcy, an automatic stay comes into effect.
 This means that the car financier cannot call you or try to repossess the car if you default.
 You have to voluntarily surrender the car.
 If you are current on your payments, you can retain the car and continue making regular payments.
 Voluntary repossession can be done at any time, but doing it during bankruptcy will protect the debtor from the deficiency balance.